There are four ways of importing a backup Snapshot:

 - Apply the changes and start the service.

-- In the Storage Platform Management Console, right-click the name of the backup account that you wish to import a Snapshot for, and go to Advanced > Import Backup Snapshot.
+- In the Console, right-click the name of the Account that you wish to import a Snapshot for, and go to Advanced > Import Backup Snapshot.

-- In the dialog box that appears, change the Put the Backup Snapshot in the following location on StorageServer path to the UNC path, including the backup account GUID, e.g. \\Uncserver\SnapshotTemp\0d44b3c4-6fe4-49b3-ab2e-3333fd24ebba.
+- In the dialog box that appears, change the Put the Backup Snapshot in the following location on StorageServer path to the UNC path, including the Account GUID, e.g. \\Uncserver\SnapshotTemp\0d44b3c4-6fe4-49b3-ab2e-3333fd24ebba.
 Click OK.

 - The normal steps for Snapshot import can now be followed.
 The Snapshot import will begin either immediately, or when the next backup is received.

 - Attach the USB drive to the server directly or via a network share (UNC path).

 - Open the ESE Agent and go to Tools > Snapshot > Import Restore Snapshot.